GoogleChromeLabs/chromium-bidi/README.md

     npm install

+The script downloads Chromium locally and use it later to run tests.

+## Starting the Server

+    npm run server

-Then set the `BROWSER_PATH` environment variable or use `--browser` argument to a Chrome, Edge or Chromium binary to launch.
-For example, on macOS:
+This will run the server on port 8080.
+Use the `PORT` environment variable or `--port=...` argument to run it on another port:

+    PORT=8081 npm run server
+    npm run server -- --port=8081

+Use the `DEBUG` environment variable to see debug info:

+    DEBUG=* npm run server

+Use the `--headless=false` CLI argument to run browser in headful mode:

+    npm run server -- --headless=false

+Use the `--browser` CLI argument or `BROWSER_PATH` environment variable to run on the custom browser:

     export BROWSER_PATH="/Applications/Google Chrome Canary.app/Contents/MacOS/Google Chrome Canary"
     export BROWSER_PATH="/Applications/Microsoft Edge Canary.app/Contents/MacOS/Microsoft Edge Canary"
     export BROWSER_PATH="example/path/to/Chromium.app/Contents/MacOS/Chromium"

-    npm run bidi-server -- --browser="/Applications/Google Chrome Canary.app/Contents/MacOS/Google Chrome Canary"
+    npm run server -- --browser="/Applications/Google Chrome Canary.app/Contents/MacOS/Google Chrome Canary"
-    npm run bidi-server -- --browser="/Applications/Microsoft Edge Canary.app/Contents/MacOS/Microsoft Edge Canary"
+    npm run server -- --browser="/Applications/Microsoft Edge Canary.app/Contents/MacOS/Microsoft Edge Canary"
-    npm run bidi-server -- --browser="example/path/to/Chromium.app/Contents/MacOS/Chromium"
+    npm run server -- --browser="example/path/to/Chromium.app/Contents/MacOS/Chromium"

 If it's a newly downloaded binary, first run it manually once to ensure the operating system trusts it.

-## Starting the Server

-    npm run bidi-server

-This will run the server on port 8080.
-Use the `PORT` environment variable or `--port=...` argument to run it on another port:

-    PORT=8081 npm run bidi-server
-    npm run bidi-server -- --port=8081

-Use the `DEBUG` environment variable to see debug info:

-    DEBUG=* npm run bidi-server

-Use the CLI argument `--headless=false` to run browser in headful mode:

-    npm run bidi-server -- --headless=false

 ### Starting on Linux and Mac